survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 Using PurifyCSS can lead to great savings.
 In their example, they purify and minify Bootstrap (140 kB) in an application using ~40% of its selectors to mere ~35 kB.
 That's a big difference.

 Webpack plugin known as [purifycss-webpack](https://www.npmjs.com/package/purifycss-webpack) allows us to achieve results like this.
-It is preferable to use the `ExtractTextPlugin` with it for the best results.
+You should use the `ExtractTextPlugin` with it for the best results.
 Install it and a [glob](https://www.npmjs.org/package/glob) helper first:

 ```bash
 npm i glob purifycss-webpack --save-dev